 Revenge vs. Tolerance begs the question, “What is your reaction when you are faced with a concept, situation, organization or person that you vehemently disagree with?”

 You could have a strict and concise, completely opposite point of view, or feel as though you have been slighted, attacked or betrayed by an imposition or affirmative action.

 What you do about it say a great deal about the kind of person you are.

 Certainly there are many actions and reactions you can take, and like most things in life, the options vary among a spectrum of possibilities.
 At one end of the spectrum is Ego-fueled Revenge, on the other Love-inspired Tolerance.

-Revenge is the defense mechanism of the ego.
+Revenge is the defense mechanism of the ego and is highly addictive.
 The ego responds negatively to any idea in contrast to its own individual position.
 The wider the chasm between what the ego holds dearly and the opposing force or idea, the more violently the ego demands restitution.

 While on the surface, the idea of revenge might seem just, “an eye for an eye.”

 You offended, hurt me or my feelings, now you must pay dearly.